jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-2a.md

         Very few words can be used to dissuade them from it.

-<sup>10</sup> Every individual can, in his local situation, judge much better than any statesman on what domestic industry his capital produce the greatest value.
+{{< s v="10" >}} Every individual can, in his local situation, judge much better than any statesman on what domestic industry his capital produce the greatest value.

 The statesman who directs private people how they should employ their capitals would load himself with a most unnecessary attention.